You Can Use Silk Ties to Create Beautiful Dyed Easter Eggs—Here's How

 - Uncooked white eggs

 - Plain white string or rubber bands

 - Baking sheet

 Follow our simple how-to instructions to make your own silk tie Easter eggs in under an hour.
 Keep in mind the hard-cooked eggs will not be edible after you've transferred the silk design.

 Step 1: Prep the Eggs

 Cut your silk ties into large pieces to cover eggs.
 You'll need approximately one tie for every three eggs.
 We found the bottom third of the tie was large enough to cover one egg.
 Cut the tie down the middle and remove the inner fabric or foam from the tie and trim piece to cover the egg.
 Wrap the tie tightly around the egg, being careful not to crack the eggshell.
 Try to smooth any wrinkles or creases.
 The tighter you wrap it, the clearer the pattern will be.
 Cut a slightly larger square of white cotton fabric and wrap it around the tie-covered egg.
 This will help keep the dye from transferring to the other eggs as you boil them.
-Secure with plain white string or a rubber band.
+Secure with plain white string ($3, The Home Depot) or a rubber band.